 Jesus has been mis-framed

 Far more important than the context of mythology and its prophecy is the context of the "human condition".
-Jesus, his actions and his message should NOT be framed by Old Testament law and prophets, but BY THE ULTIMATE ISSUES that we face being in the "human condition" under a sentence of death, instead of by Old Testament law and prophets?
+Why should Jesus, his actions and his message NOT be framed BY THE ULTIMATE ISSUES that we face being in the "human condition" under a sentence of death, instead of by Old Testament law and prophets?
 I certainly care much more about the first instead of the second!

-Intellectually, Christianity has made a huge mistake by tying Jesus to Judaism as if being born and raised in that culture and religion puts the stamp of God's approval on it in ANY way.
+Intellectually, Christianity has made a huge mistake by tying Jesus to Judaism as if being born and raised in that culture and religion puts the stamp of God's approval on it in ANY way!
 Why should we let ancient writings and mythology tell us what God is like when Jesus came to do that in person with not just words but a three year public life capped with the ultimate demonstration?
 Why isn't it clear that so much of what Jesus did and said clashed with Judaic religious culture?
-Jesus was not really what was expected by that culture in their Messiah or Christ.
+Jesus obviously was not really what was expected by that culture in their Messiah or Christ.

 Spiritually, Christianity has been founded by unbelievers.
 There is no evidence except for John and Thomas, that any of the disciples or "apostles" including Paul, actually believed much of what the J-person said to us.
 Instead, we should be able to see that they profoundly missed understanding his message.

 Bottom line?
-ALL of Christendom has incorporated the Old Testament paradigm of God and that is why it is called JUDEO-Christianity!
-SHOULDN'T it be founded on the actions, words and message of the J-person?
+ALL of Christendom has incorporated the Old Testament paradigm of God as its foundation, and that is why it is called JUDEO-Christianity!
+SHOULDN'T the paradigm be founded on the actions, words and message of the J-person?
 Instead of being shoehorned into the Old Testament paradigm, shouldn't Jesus, his words, his deeds, be framed by the ultimate issues?!